ENTOM 4830

 Learning Outcomes

-- To be able to design and carry out a (group) independent research project.
+- Design and carry out a (group) independent research project.

-- To be able to judge the conclusions of primary research articles.
+- Evaluate the conclusions of primary research articles.

 Regular Academic Session.
 Choose one lecture and one laboratory.